Skip to main content

 Peripheral Thyroid Hormone Metabolism a Deiodinase Dilemma

-The of the body is largely dictated by the action of triiodothyronine (T3) on nuclear receptors in cells throughout the body.
+The metabolic rate of the body is largely dictated by the action of triiodothyronine (T3) on nuclear receptors in cells throughout the body.
 The thyroid gland itself produces only about 20% of the body’s T3; the remaining 80% is generated through the peripheral conversion of thyroxine (T4) by selenium-dependent deiodinase enzymes.

 There are three types of deiodinases (D1, D2, and D3), with D1 (in the liver, kidneys) and D2 (in the pituitary, brain, brown adipose tissue) being the primary activators of T4 to T3.
 The activity of these enzymes is not constant; it is metabolically regulated.
 Specifically, D1 and D2 activity is positively correlated with carbohydrate intake and insulin signaling.